nmattia/nmattia.com/posts/2018-12-11-hunt-bugs-down-before-they-are-merged.md

 # Hunt bugs down before they are merged!

-Here's something I regularly hear:
+Here's something I heard a few times from recalcitrant coworkers after I've asked them to write more tests in one of my signature uptight PR reviews:

 > The cost of fixing a bug **after it has been merged** into the master branch
 > is **the same** as that of fixing it **before it has been merged** into the
 > master branch.

+I beg to differ!
 Catching a bug once it has landed in the main codebase has a huge associated cost.
 It boils down to the following reasons, which I'll describe individually in the next few sections:

 * When someone hits a bug in the main code base, they were most likely not looking for one, but trying to get work done.
-* Whomever is tasked with fixing the bug may have lost (or never have had) context relevant to the faulty code.
+* Whomever is tasked with fixing the bug may have lost context relevant to the faulty code, or maybe they never had any to start with.
 * Reporting a bug creates noise in the form of tickets and pull requests (PRs).

 Let's jump right in!